Mighty683/arrow-express/README.md

-# Framework
+# Arrow Express

 Aim of this library is to make express applications bootstrapping easy and fast with zero configuration.

 Main principles:
 - Avoid adding complex configuration, lib will work out of the box
-- Focus on clean functional programming, avoid usage of complex ideas like decorators etc.
+- Focus on clean functional programming, avoid usage of complex additional configuration ideas like decorators etc.
 - Flexibility and ease of use

 ## Example code